puavo-org/lsiommu/README.md

 # lsiommu

-A command-line utility for Linux, which lists IOMMU groups and the associated PCI devices.
+`lsiommu` is a command-line tool for Linux that lists IOMMU groups and PCI devices.
+The output is by default plain text but can be optionally set to JSON. `lsiommu` can be compile-time selected to discover devices either from udev (the default) or sysfs.

 ## Dependencies